Uberi/speech_recognition/README.rst

     r.energy_threshold = 4000
     # rest of your code goes here

 The dynamic energy threshold setting can mitigate this by increasing or decreasing this automatically to account for ambient noise.
 However, this takes time to adjust, so it is still possible to get the false positive detections before the threshold settles into a good value.

-To avoid this, set this property to a high value initially (4000 works well), so the threshold is always above ambient noise levels.
+To avoid this, use ``recognizer_instance.adjust_for_ambient_noise(source, duration = 1)`` to calibrate the level to a good value.
+Alternatively, simply set this property to a high value initially (4000 works well), so the threshold is always above ambient noise levels: over time, it will be automatically decreased to account for ambient noise levels.

 ``recognizer_instance.dynamic_energy_threshold = True``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~